devnull-tools/soda/README.md

 * **SODA_PARAMETER_NAMESPACE_LENGTH** - The max length to format the parameter namespace in the help usage

+Remember that parameters are converted to upper case, so you can call `soda --log-file=path/to/file` and the *$LOG_FILE* variable will be set to that value.

 ## Logging

 To log something, just call the **log** function passing the category and message (optionally, you